-You’ll also want to do your trimming in a well-lighted area, such as your bathroom, and preferably over a sink, towel or waste bin, or anything that’s appropriate for catching your newly-snipped mustache hair.
+You’ll also want to do your trimming in a well-lighted area, such as your bathroom, and preferably over a sink, towel, or waste bin, or anything that’s appropriate for catching your newly-snipped mustache hair.

 It doesn’t hurt to wash your mustache before trimming, either.
 You’ll not only rid your mustache of dirt and debris (and maybe some of yesterday’s lunch, too), but you’ll also soften its hairs to make them easier to cut.
 Washing in warm water opens up your follicles, and softens your skin to help you avoid razor burn.

-It all depends on what you’re most comfortable with, but if you’re new to facial hair trimming you may want to use scissors the for their first few trims because you’ll reduce the risk of cutting off more than you intend.
+It all depends on what you’re most comfortable with, but if you’re new to facial hair trimming, you may want to use scissors for their first few trims because you’ll reduce the risk of cutting off more than you intend.

 Technically, there isn’t a right or wrong way to trim your mustache (aside from hacking it up like someone who doesn’t give a crap about how they look) because a lot depends on your preferred mustache style and how thick your hair is when you finally get down to business.

 Furthermore, some men require only a small bit of trimming to keep their mustache looking its best, while others – especially you men with thicker patches of hair above your lip – may need more maintenance.

 On the other hand, you must also be careful not to trim those droopers to excess because you’ll end up with a large gap between your mustache and upper lip that looks, well, ridiculous.

-A trimmer may work best for dealing with thickness but, again, you may prefer scissors, especially if you’re particularly adept at using them.
+A trimmer may work best for dealing with thickness, but, again, you may prefer scissors, especially if you’re particularly adept at using them.
 The job will take a bit longer with scissors, however.

 Combing makes your trim job easier because, for one, it helps to straighten mustache hairs to make them easier to cut.
 Comb downward toward your lip to help locate wiry stray hairs and split ends that need trimming.

 A brief word about mustache and beard combs before we move on to the next step: the quality of your comb matters.
 And, as obvious as it sounds, choosing a comb designed for the job, i.e., a mustache comb, makes it much easier to find a quality comb.

-Those combs are the “junk food” of grooming devices in that they serve a similar function as other combs but don’t do your (mustache’s) overall health any good at all.
+Those combs are the “junk food” of grooming devices in that they serve a similar function as other combs, but don’t do your (mustache’s) overall health any good at all.

 Before you buy a mustache comb then, fellas, keep these things in mind:

-- What are its teeth width?
+- What is its teeth width?

 Teeth width is ultra important for mustache and beard combs (which are often one and the same).
 You need wider teeth – wider than on regular hair combs – because the hair on your face is thicker and coarser than the hair on your scalp.

 - What’s it made of?

 The top-quality facial hair combs come with various teeth widths and are hand-cut – not stamped cut like mass-manufactured combs – which means you’ll avoid the tugging and snagging you’ll get with lesser combs.

 - How’s it made?

-We’ve mentioned that hand cut combs are the best because their teeth are individually cut and then polished, which is the primary reason why they don’t have the jagged edges of mass-produced combs.
+We’ve mentioned that hand-cut combs are the best because their teeth are individually cut and then polished, which is the primary reason why they don’t have the jagged edges of mass-produced combs.

 How much you cut is up to you, but don’t leave too much of a gap.
 If you’re using a trimmer, press it – gently – to the top of your lip and pull it away to make the cut.